AhmedZaki918/Urstore/README.md

 ## Functionality

 * User Authentication:
-  A secure authentication system that enables users to create new accounts and log in efficiently, ensuring their data and activity are safely managed.
+  a secure authentication system that enables users to create new accounts and log in efficiently, ensuring their data and activity are safely managed.

 * Password Recovery via OTP:
-  Users can recover their accounts through a secure OTP (One-Time Password) verification process, providing a reliable and user-friendly way to reset forgotten passwords.
+  users can recover their accounts through a secure OTP (One-Time Password) verification process, providing a reliable and user-friendly way to reset forgotten passwords.

-* Menu Browsing by Categories:
-  The application provides a well-structured menu divided into clear categories, allowing users to quickly explore available items, view details, and make selections without friction.
+* Menu Browsing by Categories: the application provides a well-structured menu divided into clear categories, allowing users to quickly explore available items, view details, and make selections without friction.

 * Cart Management:
-  Users can easily add items to the cart, update quantities, or remove products with a seamless and responsive experience.
+  users can easily add items to the cart, update quantities, or remove products with a seamless and responsive experience.
 The cart dynamically calculates totals and reflects changes in real time to ensure accuracy and convenience.

-* Payment Gateway Integration (Paymob):
-  The app integrates with the Paymob payment gateway to support secure and smooth online transactions, offering users a trusted checkout experience.
+* Payment Gateway Integration (Paymob): the app integrates with the Paymob payment gateway to support secure and smooth online transactions, offering users a trusted checkout experience.

 ## Technologies